LukeAndersonTrocme/covid19/README.md

 https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/situation-coronavirus-in-quebec/

 ## About Me :
-I am a PhD Student at McGill University studying Statistical Population Genomics.
+I am a PhD candidate at McGill University studying Statistical Population Genomics.
 Always interested in collaborating on (un)related projects.

 Linked In : https://www.linkedin.com/in/luke-anderson-trocme/

 Twitter : https://twitter.com/LukeAnderTroc

-I am not an epidemiologist or a doctor, please be diligent about conclusions drawn from these figures.
+Note : I am not an epidemiologist or a doctor, please be diligent about conclusions drawn from these figures.